Adenovirus Infection

 Who gets adenovirus infection?

-Anyone can be infected by adenoviruses.
-Most infections are mild.
-Serious illness can occur in infants, those with weakened immune systems, or those with existing lung or heart disease.
+Anyone can get infected by adenoviruses and illness is usually mild.
+Infants and those with weakened immune systems or those with existing lung or heart disease are at risk for more serious illness.
 Outbreaks can occur where people are in close quarters.

-Adenoviruses spread very easily from one person to another and can survive for a long time on objects.
-The virus can spread through contact with droplets from the nose and throat of an infected person (e.g., during coughing or sneezing) or by touching hands, an object, or surface with the virus on it and then touching the mouth, nose, or eyes before hand washing.
-Some adenoviruses can spread through an infected person’s stool (e.g., during diaper changing).
-Adenoviruses can also spread through the water, such as swimming pools, but this is less common.
+Adenoviruses spread easily from one person to another and can survive for a long time on objects.
+The virus can spread through close contact, such as touching or shaking hands.
+It can also spread through the air during coughing or sneezing.
+Touching, an object, or surface, then touching the mouth, nose, or eyes can cause infection.
+Contact with an infected person’s stool (e.g., during diaper changing), can cause spread.
+Adenoviruses can spread through water, such as swimming pools, but is less common.

 For respiratory infections, symptoms usually appear 2–14 days after exposure to the virus.
 For intestinal tract infections, symptoms usually appear 3–10 days after exposure to the virus.